Do Generalized-Gamma Scale Mixtures of Normals Fit Large Image Datasets?: Introduction and Background

 The $\ell_p$-Equivalent Region ($\ell_pER$), marked in red, refers to the $r > 0, \eta=0$ half line.
 Setting $r > 0$ and $\eta = 0$ reproduces the commonly studied $\ell^p$-penalty prior \cite{calvetti2020sparse}, with $p = 2r/(1 + r)$.
 Therefore, as $\eta$ tends to 0 from above, MAP estimates converge to the $\ell_p$ penalized estimates for $0<p<2$ \cite{calvetti2019brain, calvetti2019hierachical}.

 The remaining shape parameter $r$ controls the tail decay rate of the prior.
 For $r<0$, the tail decay follows a power law.
 In the log-density plot for the Cauchy, for example, note how the slope of the tails flattens as $|r|$ tends to zero.
-Comparing the subplots of Figure \ref{fig: parameter space map} corresponding to points \textit{A} and \textit{B}, shows that increasing $r$ from $0.2$ to $1$ with fixed $\eta=2$ shifts the prior from a nearly uniform prior to one with exponential tail decay.
+Comparing the subplots of Figure \ref{fig:parameter space map} corresponding to points \textit{A} and \textit{B}, shows that increasing $r$ from $0.2$ to $1$ with fixed $\eta=2$ shifts the prior from a nearly uniform prior to one with exponential tail decay.
 The distributions labeled \textit{B} and \textit{C} both exhibit exponential tail decay as illustrated in the log-density plot.
 Finally, for $r>1$, the priors' tails decay faster than exponentials.
 As $r$ approaches infinity, the prior acquires Gaussian tails (c.f.~the log-density plot of panel \textit{D}).

 Classical priors, including the Laplace, Cauchy, Student's $t$, and Gaussian, are special cases of the mixture family.
-These are also included in Figure \ref{fig: parameter space map}.
-For example, exponential mixing ($r=1$) can produce a Laplace prior \cite{andrews1974}, with scale parameter equal to a function of $\eta$ and $\vartheta$.
+These are also included in Figure \ref{fig:parameter space map}.
+For example, exponential mixing ($r=1$) produces a Laplace prior \cite{andrews1974}, with scale parameter a function of $\eta$ and $\vartheta$.
 The Cauchy and Student's $t$ are mixtures of normals with inverse gamma variances ($r=-1$).

 To obtain a Gaussian, observe that, as $r, \eta \to \infty$, the generalized gamma hyperprior concentrates.
 In turn, the hierarchical model collapses to a Gaussian prior.
 Limits following different level sets of the variance point to Gaussian priors with different standard deviations.
 Not all sparsity-promoting priors are included in this family of priors.
 Important examples include spike-and-slab priors, \cite{mitchell1988spike} Horseshoe priors \cite{carvalho2009horseshoe, dong2023horseshoe, uribe2023horseshoe}, and elastic-net priors \cite{zou2005elastic}.